neurodivergent-survival-guide/neurodivergent-survival-guide/Neurodivergent Survival Guide: Complete Project Specification.md

 **Hypervigilance to Rejection Cues** - /struggles/hypervigilance-to-rejection-cues.html
 Constantly scanning for signs that others might leave or reject you.
 Page addresses anxiety management and realistic assessment of social situations.

-**Off-Label Medication Navigation** - /struggles/off-label-medication-navigation.html
+**BPD Medication Trial Management** - /struggles/bpd-medication-trial-management.html
-Working with providers to find helpful medications when no specific BPD treatments exist.
+Working with providers on off-label medications when no specific BPD treatments exist.
 Page covers trial-and-error processes, managing expectations, and advocating for medication support alongside therapy.

-**BPD Stigma and Advocacy** - /struggles/bpd-stigma-and-advocacy.html
-Overcoming provider bias and accessing quality treatment despite BPD stigma in healthcare settings.
-Page provides strategies for finding informed providers and self-advocacy in medical contexts.

 ## **OCD STRUGGLES**